-We are bound by the Privacy Act 1988 (Cth) (Privacy Act) and the Australian Privacy Principles contained in that Act and are committed to protecting personal information we may hold at any time in respect of any individual, in accordance with those requirements.
+We are bound by the Australia Privacy Act 1988 (Cth) and the New Zealand Privacy Act 2020 (Cth) and their respective Privacy Principles (Australian Privacy Principles and New Zealand Information Privacy Principles) contained in these Acts, and we are committed to protecting personal information we may hold at any time in respect of any individual, in accordance with those requirements.

 Those principles do not apply to certain records and practices relating to the employment relationship between us and our employees.
 In addition, certain disclosures of personal information between related bodies corporate do not have the same protection as disclosures to other persons.

 “Personal information” is information or an opinion about a reasonably identifiable individual.
 The types of personal information that we collect includes the following information about you which is relevant to our relationship or the product or service you are enquiring about or making an application for: name, address, contact details, date of birth, financial details such as income, savings and expenses, employment details and the reason a person might be applying for a financial product we supply.

 “Sensitive information” is a subcategory of personal information which includes information about your health.
 We may be required to collect sensitive information about your health in certain circumstances, for example when you apply for coverage related to high value finance or make a claim under your policy.
 We realise that this is often sensitive information and we will treat it with the highest degree of security and confidentiality.